dbohdan/regular/README.md

 ## envfile package

-The envfile package can parse and manipulate environment variable files ("env files").
+The envfile package can parse `.env` files and manipulate their contents.
 It can be used as a standalone library in your Go projects:

 ```go